aaronbenny0506-lang/loan-data-analysis/README.md

 - Loading and inspecting the dataset structure
 - Generating summary statistics for numeric columns
-- Computing the mean, median, and standard deviation of a key numeric variable
+- Computing the mean, median and standard deviation of a key numeric variable
 - Visualizing the relationship between two numeric features
 - Visualizing correlation between all numeric features via a heatmap

 > **Note on the "price" column:** The task template refers to a `price`
 > column, but this dataset (`loan.csv`) is a loan-applicant dataset and has
 > no such column.
-The nearest equivalent — the numeric value that varies per
+The nearest equivalent, the numeric value that varies per
-> record and drives the loan — is **`loan_amnt`** (the requested loan
+> record and drives the loan, is **`loan_amnt`** (the requested loan
 > amount), so that column is used wherever "price" was specified.

 ## 🛠 Libraries Used